-A large German oil and gas producer is expanding its global asset base and activities.
-The company is looking for a standardized approach to asset management and risk mitigation.
+A large German oil and gas producer expanded its global asset base and activities and was looking for a standardized approach to asset management and risk mitigation.
 After all, while it may be impossible to prevent all incidents, a lot can be done to prevent escalation into accidents.
 MaxGrip first performed RCM studies in two pilot projects.

 The company is active in the trade and transport, exploration and production of oil and gas and is growing and expanding its business around the world.